PinkPantheress: Early life and education

-Victoria Beverley Walker was born on 19 April 2001 in Bath, Somerset, to a Kenyan Luo mother from Kisumu, Kenya, who works as a carer, and an English father, a statistics professor.
-She has one older brother, who works as an audio engineer.
-She is related to English chess player Susan Lalic, with her mentioning that "my family are all chess players."
-When she was five years old, her family moved from Bath to Canterbury, Kent, where she grew up.
+Victoria Beverley Walker was born on 19 April 2001 in Bath, Somerset, to a Luo mother from Kisumu, Kenya, who works as a carer, and an English father, a statistics professor.
+She has a brother who works as an audio engineer.
+Walker is the niece of English chess player Susan Lalic.
+Walker has said that her "family are all chess players", and that if she was not making music she would "be a chess player".
+When she was five years old, her family moved from Bath to Canterbury, Kent, where she grew up and studied at Simon Langton Girls' School.
 Her father moved to the US to work at the University of Texas in Austin, Texas, when she was 12 years old, but she and her mother remained in the UK.

 Walker took piano lessons as a child, and, at age 12, sang "Stand by Me" by Ben E. King at a school talent show.
 When she was 14 years old, she became the lead singer in a rock band, which covered songs by My Chemical Romance, Paramore, and Green Day, and performed with them for the first time at a school fête.
 She studied film at the University of the Arts London, but dropped out in 2022.
+In July 2025, she received an honorary doctorate in Music from the University of Kent.